515k4/robot-four-webapp/README.md

 Application is deployed from local Git using Azure CLI.

+If Storage networking is enabled from selected virtual networks and IP addresses only, you need to allow outbound public IP addresses or make the virtual network integration and add subnet to allowed subnets.

 ## Backend Custom Scripts

 [Azure Blob Storage client library for Python](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python?tabs=managed-identity%2Croles-azure-portal%2Csign-in-azure-cli&pivots=blob-storage-quickstart-scratch)